kzeng10/soundsieve-backend/README.md

 # soundsieve-backend
 SoundSieve backend for the iOS application

-Version 1, 2/8/2015:
+Version 1.01, 2/8/2015:
+  - implemented modified version of Reddit's hotness algorithm to sort tracks based on hotness
+  - default sort option is still set to random, but tracks sorted by hotness can be access by <genre>/hot Version 1, 2/8/2015:
   - retrieves track and comment metadata from Soundcloud
   - returns json for genre search queries
   - implementation of comment density algorithm
   - efficient data manage through memcache and datastore
   - sorts returned list of tracks randomly (shuffle)

-  - to do:
+To do:
-    - implement hotness algorithm to sort comments (give user choice of random or hot)
   - allows for multiple genres
   - bigger queries? (soundcloud might not allow...)
   - weighted comments (e.g. if comment contains "boring" weight is -1, comment contains "awesome" weight is +2, else comment is worth 1)